+The causal feedback structure above is the primary driver of inequities in the US.
 This is the central feedback loop for families in the US.
 We can start anywhere, but let’s start with housing quality.
 The higher the quality of housing/value of property, the higher the quality of education.
 This is a causal connection, meaning, on average, when housing values increase, the quality of education increases.
 Why?
 Good question.
 It’s because in the US, K-12 education is funded locally, predominantly through property taxes.
 This increases the dollars spent per student, and all else the same, increases educational quality.
-Place matters.
+As a result, place matters.

 When you have the same structure driving these two stories – it’s a sign of a Success to the Successful dynamic.
 [More on the Success to the Successful dynamic here.]

 The families and kids growing up in the low wealth districts know exactly what has been going on.
 And they’re understandably angry and impatient.
 Generation after generation of free handouts to whites only (see GI Bill, Land Grants, etc.), no investment in their communities, just increased policing.
 They even have what’s called a School to Prison Pipeline.
 This is a practice of sending kids who express their anger and frustration in school directly into the criminal justice system — where they are pre-judged often based on the color of their skin.

 That chain of cause and effect creates two more reinforcing feedback loops driving the American dream loop the wrong way.

 In fact, when these feedback loops get going the wrong direction, they all drag down the quality of life and health for many people in these communities, not just those who were incarcerated.

 Because employment is the primary source for quality healthcare, many people working part-time, (a strategic choice by employers to decrease their costs), do not have sufficient access to healthcare.

 The quality of healthcare received while incarcerated is woefully lacking as well.
 And, in the US, disease and accidents can be catastrophic to one’s financial health, as well physical and mental health.